colinfrei/Force-CORS/README.md

 Warning: This extension essentially disables the browser's same origin policy which has serious security ramifications.
 Don't use it if you don't know what you're doing.

+## Troubleshootings

+### Preflight and non-200 errors

+When Firefox sends the OPTIONS request to the requested server, it should respond 200, otherwise CORS headers injection won't be allowed.
+The cleanest way to solve this issue would be to modify the request and redirect it to a fake url which returns 200.
+But I haven't find a way to do this yet.

 ## Credits